ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt put /opt/magick-cache movies/meta/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.txt
 ```

-Images must be in a format that ImageMagick understands.
-Metadata must be text.
+Images must be in a format that ImageMagick [supports](https://imagemagick.org/script/formats.php).
+Metadata should be text.
 Blobs can be any content including images, video, audio, or binary files.

 ## Delete a MagickCache